Jesuit drama: History

 In the late 16th and early 17th centuries, Jesuit colleges spread across Europe, and almost all of these presented at least one play each year.
 The first recorded performance was in 1551, at the College Mamertino at Messina, in Sicily, but by the mid-17th centuries, several hundred plays were being performed annually.
-The 'Ratio studiorum' of 1599 made it mandatory for Jesuit schools to exercise their students in rhetorical self-expression through dramas, debates, and other declamation of poetry.
+The Ratio Studiorum of 1599 made it mandatory for Jesuit schools to exercise their students in rhetorical self-expression through dramas, debates, and other declamation of poetry.
+This effort to improve training in Latin for priests and other religious entrants was a central feature of the Counter Reformation, following the Humanist emphasis of understanding and standardisation of Latin towards Classical standards, now known as Neo-Latin.

 As Jesuit drama expanded, it also evolved, becoming more elaborate.
 The earliest plays were performed in Latin, without any female characters or costumes.
+The primary aim was to improve oral Latin skills, alongside religious education.

 Later, performances were frequently given in the vernacular, and they became important social events in the towns where the colleges were established.
 By public requests the dramatic representations had often to be staged a second or third time.

 As Jesuit drama became more extravagant, these productions were increasingly criticised.
 These criticisms focused on the cost of the plays and their exaggerated place in the curriculum of certain Jesuit colleges.
 These criticisms added to the already growing anti-Jesuit sentiment in the 18th century, which resulted in the banning of Jesuit drama in many areas.
 Performances ceased in 1773, with the suppression of the Society of Jesus, but were revived, after the restoration of the Society in 1814.